-Means the instructors observing the Dining Assistant's ability to perform a specified task by determining the presence or absence of those critical elements essential for its successful execution.
+Means the program coordinator or instructors observing the Dining Assistant's ability to perform a specified task by determining the presence or absence of those critical elements essential for its successful execution.

 Standard

 Means a statement that specifies the subject matter that is required to be taught for each specific topic area in a training program.